awslabs/aws-cloudsaga/README.md

 ```
 6. Review the scenarios, select the one that you want to run for generating your security event for testing.

+### Logging
+A log file containing the detailed output of actions will be placed in the root directory of AWS CloudSaga.
+The format of the file will be cloudsaga_timestamp_here.log

 ## Feedback
 Please use the Issues section to submit any feedback, such as features or recommendations, as well as any bugs that are encountered.